palpalani/agentkit-bayengage/README.md

     - How it performed vs benchmarks
     - What worked well
     - What can be improved
-    - Specific recommendations for next campaign`
+    - Specific recommendations for next campaign`,
 });
 ```